 A Davis Vantage Pro Plus 2 weather station is used to record basic weather parameters, such as temperature, humidity, wind speed and direction, precipitation, and solar irradiance.
 Read more about our weather station and weather data

 and Temperature Sensor

 A Vaisala PTU300 Class A Pressure and temperature sensor was installed at TAO in March 2013.
-The PTU300 was replaced with the Vaisala PTB330 on the 17th of April 2020 (the PTU300 was removed from TAO on 25th of February 2020).
+A Vaisala PTB330 replaced the PTU300 in April 2020, the PTU300 log stopping in February 2020.
 The sensors measure temperature and pressure simultaneously with an accuracy of ± 0.15 hPa and ± 0.2 °C, respectively.

 A Kipp & Zonen CM3 pyranometer was installed in 2007 and upgraded in 2010.
 It is operated by Environment Canada.
 The pyranometer measures solar irradiance, with the construction of the sensor allowing it to measure incoming solar energy over the whole hemisphere (180 degree field of view).
 It has a typical sensitivity of 10 µV/W/m² that varies less than 5% between -10 ºC and +40 ºC.